Installations

 Apply antenna mount to metal with good (clean) ground connection

-(magnet mount type provides capacitive coupling to ground)
+(magnet mount and often clamp types provide capacitive coupling to ground)

 Vehicle Antenna Mount Types